Understand better what the obligation is and what the ECF deadline is this year

 The truth is that the ECF is a very broad subject (and complex too) and involves various types of delivery, which are called blocks.
 The block in which WTM do Brasil can help is the block Y520 (Payments/Receipts from Abroad or from Non-Residents).

-In these cases, they are the payments that customers made abroad for the import process, so WTM do Brasil gets this data via SISCOMEX extraction.
+In these cases, it is the payments that customers made abroad for the import process, so WTM do Brasil gets this data via SISCOMEX extraction.
 The procedure is the same as that used in the extraction to the SISCOMEX fee, for example.
 And the client can enter the certificate in the Extract and have it downloaded, or he can grant a power of attorney to a specialized person on our team.